AUTHOR: BEC OF 'FOR EVERY HEN'

 PREVIOUS SCHOOL PHOTOS:

 Unearth those hilarious, cute, hideous school photos of the guest of honour (and, if your guests are willing to get involved, have them send their funniest snaps in too!).
 Create a class wall of fame and stick them there to be viewed throughout the party.

 This doesn't have to be an actual desk, any table and chair will do!
 Decorate appropriately (pens, pencils, paper, little sign saying 'Soon-to-be Mrs [insert name], etc.) to tie in with the overall theme.
 Once ready, this can be where your bride-to-be sits for any games that require her judgement (there's nothing like a teacher watching over you to make you work harder!).

 And apples.
 Not quite sure why everyone associates them with teachers, but there you go!

-RELATED TO THIS BACK TO SCHOOL THEME PARTY ARTICLE:
+ARTICLES RELATED TO THIS BACK TO SCHOOL THEME PARTY!

-If you enjoyed the back to school theme party for adults inspiration above, you will probably also enjoy this article dedicated to hen party themes!
-With over 20 different, impressive options, there is a little something for everyone.
+If you enjoyed the back to school theme party for adults inspiration above, we think you will also love the following articles!
+First is a truly unique take on fairytales - perfect for the bride who would enjoy being a real-life princess for the day!
+And second, with over 20 different, impressive options, this HUGE list of theme ideas ha a little something for everyone!
 Check it out now by clicking here.